shawn-sandy/codestudio/README.md

 # CODESTUDIO

-**Favorite VSCODE extension for UI/UX development** I have been able to comfortably run these on a `surfacebook pro i5 8gb of ram 255gb hd`, however I would recommend that you go with something more powerful.
+**Favorite VSCODE extension for UI/UX development** (frontend).
+I have been able to comfortably run these on a `surfacebook pro i5 8gb of ram 255gb hd`, lets say I like living on the edge.
+I would recommend that you go with something more powerful.

 ## Extensions Included